 You will see the brightly coloured capulana, the traditional cloth that Mozambican women wear as wrap-around skirts, wherever you go.
 It is a tradition on Ibo Island that the women do not buy their own capulanas but that rather the men choose and purchase the cloths for their women.
 If a woman owns many capulanas it is a symbol of affluence and status.

-No one drives cars on Ibo Island because they are too busy walking, cycling, sailing or loving various water sports including kayaking, boating and dhow trips.
+There are very few cars on Ibo Island because people are too busy walking, cycling, sailing or loving various water sports including kayaking, boating and dhow sailing trips.
 There are a few motorbikes and bicycles around but the best way to meet people is on foot.
 See them chatting to each other in the street or on their verandas, riding their scooters, fetching water from well points and buying fresh produce.
-You never see a cell phone or a computer, and there are very few electricity points or street lights.
-When on Ibo, do as the locals do – switch off!
+When on Ibo, do as many of the locals do – switch off!

 There is an abundance of fresh wholesome food on Ibo Island – from the seafood and fish that is caught daily on traditional dhows, to the coconut trees bulging with their coconuts, crunchy cashew nuts and homegrown vegetables, you can get it all right here.
 Taste sweet papaya and pineapples, cassava, sweet potato, tomatoes and coconut rice.
 Indulge in delicious matapa, a dish made from crushed cassava leaves pounded with peanuts or cashew nuts to make a thick pesto.
 Sip spicy cha, or Mozambican tea while seasonings feature onions, bay leaves, garlic and chillies.
 Fill up on fresh Portuguese rolls, called Pãozinho while you wait for fresh seafood dishes such as lobster and calamari.